Kick-Ass | 2010

 The car park, seemingly behind ‘Atomic Comics’, where Dave and his friend are robbed and where Dave later confronts a couple of car thieves, is on the south side of King William Street, just west of John Street North, in Hamilton.
 Surprisingly, the painted Capri Pizza Spaghetti sign was real.

-Recovered from his wounds, Kick Ass 2.0 fins lost cat Mr Bitey opposite Dip'n Sip Donuts, 663 Kingston Road, Upper Beaches, eastern Toronto, when he takes on three muggers.
+Recovered from his wounds, Kick Ass 2.0 finds lost cat Mr Bitey opposite Dip'n Sip Donuts, 663 Kingston Road, Upper Beaches, eastern Toronto, when he takes on three muggers.
 As bystanders watch and take photos, an internet phenomenon is launched and Kick Ass goes global.
 The donut shop is gone and the block has been totally redeveloped.

 Back in Toronto’s Financial District, D’Amico thinks he sees Kick-Ass walking along Richmond Street West, and follows him right onto Simcoe Street.
 When the green-suited figure turns into the alley on the western side of Simcoe, D’Amico puts a bullet in his head, but only manages to kill off a hapless wannabe.